 One example is the P&O Princess/Royal Caribbean/Carnival situation.
 Here prior to its agreement with Royal Caribbean, Princess repeatedly rebuffed overtures to be acquired by Carnival, including an offer made less than two months before signing the agreement with Royal Caribbean.
 Perhaps in anticipation of an unsolicited bid from Carnival, Princess and Royal Caribbean, in conjunction with their merger agreement, also entered into a joint venture with an estimated cost of nearly \$500 million for either party if it underwent a change in control before January 1, 2003.
-Notwithstanding this innovative "poison pill," Carnival continued its hostile pursuit, eventually increasing its bid and modifying its original share-exchange offer to reflect the dual-listed company structure favored by Princess and proposed by Royal Caribbean.
+Notwithstanding this innovative "poison pill", Carnival continued its hostile pursuit, eventually increasing its bid and modifying its original share-exchange offer to reflect the dual-listed company structure favored by Princess and proposed by Royal Caribbean.
 Despite the fact that Carnival's bid was gaining momentum as a "financially superior" bid by the end of 2002, due to the aforementioned restrictions contained in the joint venture agreement, Princess was precluded from endorsing the Carnival deal until the termination of such agreement in order to avoid possible change of control penalties.
 As anticipated, on January 8, 2003, Princess formally withdrew its support for the merger with Royal Caribbean and endorsed Carnival's \$5.3 billion dual-listed merger proposal, an action that resulted in the required payment of a \$62.5 million break-up fee to Royal Caribbean.
-The to be such an arrangement for the purposes of the proposed exemption.
-The approval must occur prior to the payment of shares in the tender, and language in the release that the committee should have knowledge of the tender suggests the approval must be contemporaneous.
+The last hurdle to Carnival's acquisition of Princess was crossed when, on February 10, 2003, European antitrust regulators approved the deal.